 - Real-world examples of Culture of Health implementation.

 A Mini MBA?
-A “Mini MBA” is a certificate program.
+“Mini MBA Programs” are certificate programs.
 It offers a comprehensive “bird’s eye” view of a Master of Business Administration program in a concentrated, short-term format.
-A Mini MBA takes what would generally be around one to two years of instruction and condenses it into around 40 hours.
+A Mini MBA program takes what would generally be around one to two years of instruction and condenses it into around 40 hours.
+These MBA alternative not only give you a taste of what a full degree program could be like, it also gives you an introduction to a business school.

 Here’s an opportunity to master the ten core business principles in five days through Pepperdine University.
 The Pepperdine Mini MBA Certificate program is a non-credit course.
 There are not any degree requirements for admission or enrollment in this program.

-Before deciding on grad school or the workforce, many students take a gap year to get more training, travel, and meet people.
+Before deciding on a business school or the workforce, many students take a gap year to get more training, travel, and meet people.
 While this is an excellent opportunity to travel and meet people, volunteering is great to gain networks in your particular industry and get your feet working alongside your peers in your specified discipline.
 This is also a great time to learn new skills and learn the ins and outs of the business.
-Here’s a great list of different companies to volunteer with that are industry-focused.
+These volunteer ventures can be great MBA alternatives.
+Here’s a list of different companies to volunteer with that are industry-focused.

 Each year, students from across the US compete on the regional and state level to show their skills in 90 different business areas.